vintage-maeve/Data_quality/README.md

 ![ezgif com-gif-maker(4)](https://user-images.githubusercontent.com/32450978/115018095-58ba4580-9eaf-11eb-8076-65cd76c8d89d.gif)

+## Improving the quality of the data set
 `Cleaning the data set` is in charge of performing the transformation functions for **improving the quality of the data set**: